Brief Guide for First-Time User

 To apply a character style to variables, use QuickApply, for example:

-3. press Enter to apply character style Math_Variable to the selection
+character style - press Enter to apply character style

-4. select b, press Cmd+Enter, press Enter (the previous selection is still the default)
+, press Cmd+Enter, press Enter (the previous selection is still the default) - select

-5. select b in superscript, press Cmd+Enter, press Enter
+in superscript, press Cmd+Enter, press Enter - repeat for

 After having applied a character style to the variables, you can change font and style as you like.
 Remember, it is InDesign text, composed by the InDesign paragraph composer.